JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_listeners.md

 });
 ```

-To use declarative registration, you no longer need to reference the `Topic` instance.
+To use declarative registration, it's no longer required to reference the `Topic` instance.
-Instead, you refer directly to the listener interface class:
+Instead, refer directly to the listener interface class:

 ```xml
 <applicationListeners>